Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Application: Water Values and Intraday Electricity Trading

 Everyday by 11:00 CEST all the participants to the Swiss electricity spot market have to submit to the energy exchange their aggregated bids for the day-ahead both demand and supply.
 These, in the ''ask''-case specify for every hour of the following day, from 00:00 till 24:00$^-$ CEST the quantity of energy $\Xi_t^\text{Ask}$ in MWh that one participant is willing to deliver during that hour $t=0,\dots,23$ if the electricity price $S_t$ then is greater than or equal to a certain value $\text{GP}_t^\text{Ask}$, called \textit{generation water value}.
 In the ''bid''-case the electric market participants specify for every hour of the following day the quantity of energy $\Xi_t^\text{Bid}$ in MWh that the participant is willing to buy during that hour $t=0,\dots,23$ if the electricity price $S_t$ then is smaller than or equal to a certain value $\text{GP}_t^\text{Bid}$, called \textit{delivery water value}.
 For every hour the energy exchange aggregates all asks and all bids two monotone step functions, the ask curve and the bid curve, representing the quantity of energy deliverable (ask) or requested (bid) as a function of the price.
 The intersection point of the two curves, i.e. the market clearing price at time $t$ is the spot price which will hold for the hour $t$ of the next day.
 The $24$ spot prices for the day-ahead are published at around 11:15 CEST of the current day.
 Note that all of the market participants are due to deliver or to buy the quantities of energy specified during the bidding process, but at the market clearing price determined by the energy exchange for the day-ahead spot prices.
 However, the auction is not physically binding, that is, energy must not necessarily be produced but can be bought and delivered.

 All the trades for the day ahead settled between 11:15 and 23:59 CEST, where energy quantities $\Xi_t^{\text{Spot, Sell}}$ and $\Xi_t^{\text{Spot, Buy}}$ will be sold and respectively bought at hour $t$ of the next day at price $ S_t$ have to be taken into account by the trading strategy of the intraday - given what the spot desk has done.
-The relevant optimization problem at 23:59 CEST of the day before $(t=0$) reads for $T:=24$ and $t_0:=1$
+Given a certain utility function $U:\mathbf{R}\hookrightarrow \mathbf{R}$, the relevant optimization problem at 23:59 CEST of the day before $(t=0$) reads for $T:=24$ and $t_0:=1$